nikiizvorski/CleanMVVM/README.md

 - Implemented Next Update will be with Koin implementation as alternative for people who prefer and like the usage - koinbranch.

+- Implemented Kotlin Extensions, MediatorLiveData, Transformations

-- Next Update will include Kotlin Extensions, MediatorLiveData, Kotlin Flow, Kotlin Sequences
+- Next Update will include Kotlin Flow, Kotlin Sequences

 Licenze
 ---------------